 Monday through Saturday when everyone is working, Janet prepares a dinnertime meal around noon for everyone around the farm working.
 Everyone comes in, boots off, washes their hands and sits down to a from scratch meal.
 On busy days everyone can start as early as 430AM, and on late nights, finish as late as ten.
 Early mornings can include loading up the fish trucks, preparing a group to head out to different counties for the day, counting inventory and making sure everyone is fueled up.
 On late nights, the guys (and girls) are often returning from a fish sale or other activity far away in a corner of Ohio, spending long hours on the road and returning to load off any remaining fish and make sure the trucks are all taken care of before everyone heads home for the evening.

-Ethan might tell you that working on the hatchery is like working at a resort, and that it’s the best job he’s ever had – and the truth is, this is the kind of home grown, down to earth, hard labor that you don’t get to see as much anymore that still lives here in Middle America, where the tea is always sweet and corn comes straight from the fields.
+Some of our help might tell you that working on the hatchery is like working at a resort, and that it’s the best job they’ve ever had – and the truth is, this is the kind of home grown, down to earth, hard labor that you don’t get to see as much anymore that still lives here in Middle America, where the tea is always sweet and corn comes straight from the fields.
 When you work with anyone here at Fenders, you will see a group of of people dedicated to helping you get the most out of your pond or lake and make sure you have the right fish, feed, aeration and chemistry to help ensure a long lasting, healthy body of water.
 As Dennis always put it, “Creek College” was the best place you could learn everything you needed to know.
-From growing up on the farm to the 35+ years of helping to run it, Steve and Cheryl embody the second generation of family that have spent years cultivating relationships with Ohio, and the third and fourth generations of Jason and Brodie work hard to keep the busier-than-ever business up on its toes while third generation Jenna brings the business up to speed on the internet.
+From growing up on the farm to the 35+ years of helping to run it, Steve and Cheryl embody the second generation of family that have spent years cultivating relationships with Ohio, and third generation granddaughter Jenna works to bring Fender’s into the 21st century, pairing the home grown feeling with international viewing on the web of all our resources and products available.

 The purpose of this website is not just for sales, where you can find aeration options, chemistry, and more, but also to help educate you with Steve’s variety of YouTube videos, show you the inside of the hatchery and our customers with their fish on the gallery page, and to give you up to date information on what to know for the season, how to prepare your pond and keep it healthy, and a load of other tips, tricks and information.
 If you have any questions, feel free to give us a call.
 Hatchery: 740-622-0681 Steve’s cell: 740-502-5454